The 3 Year Tenancy

 - A security deposit equal to a quarter of the annualised rent will be required subject to a minimum of £8000.
 Interest will be payable on the sum deposited at a rate of 0.25% below the current Bank of England base rate.
 At the end of you’re agreement the deposit will be returned to you less any outstanding debts to Fuller's.

 Fixtures and Fittings and Stock on Premises

 - You are required to purchase the tenant’s fixtures and fittings at an agreed value.
-The tenant or lessee cannot remove the tenant’s fixtures and fittings from the premises and is required to keep it together with Fuller's inventory items in good repair throughout the term.
-The ownership of the landlord’s fixtures and fittings will remain with Fuller's throughout the tenancy or lease.
+The tenant cannot remove the tenant’s fixtures and fittings from the premises and is required to keep it together with Fuller's inventory items in good repair throughout the term.
+The ownership of the landlord’s (Fuller's) fixtures and fittings will remain with Fuller's throughout the tenancy.
 You will also be required to purchase the stock, glassware and sundry catering equipment at the premises.

 - There is a full tie on all wet products.
 Fuller's supplies goods on its normal terms of trading and at its standard wholesale price.

 - When you take one of our pubs you will be allocated with a regular, weekly delivery day and an approximation of a time window in which the delivery will be made.
 In certain circumstances you may be allocated two delivery spots per week.
 If you require further deliveries in addition to those allocated you should be aware that these will incur courier costs in the majority of circumstances.
 Where the courier is necessary due to an error made by Fuller's we will pay the courier cost.

 - Fuller’s uses flow monitoring equipment in many of its pubs.
 The terms regarding the way we operate this equipment and the subsequent use of the data provided will be supplied to you as part of the interview procedure.